apache/spark/docs/sql-ref-syntax-aux-describe-table.md

   <dt><code><em>format</em></code></dt>
   <dd>
     Specifies the optional format of describe output.
-If `EXTENDED` is specified then additional metadata information such as parent database, owner, access time are returned.
+If `EXTENDED` is specified then additional metadata information (such as parent database, owner, and access time) is returned.
   </dd>
   <dt><code><em>table_identifier</em></code></dt>
   <dd>
-    Specifies a table name which may be optionally qualified with a database name.<br><br>
+    Specifies a table name, which may be optionally qualified with a database name.<br><br>
     <b>Syntax:</b>
       <code>
         [database_name.]table_name